anees555/OnlyFriendsApp_Backend/README.md

 ✅ **Friend Recommendations**
 - Backend uses cosine similarity to recommend users with similar interests.
+- And can connet by sending connection request.

+✅ **CRUD Operation on testual post**
+- User can create update delete their posts/vibes and other user can vote or unvote the posts.

 ✅ **Full API Documentation**
 - Accessible via FastAPI Swagger at `/docs`.